-F E.L.
+E.L.
 4.7- Executive Limitations

-Executive Created/ Amended: June 2016
+Executive Limitations Created/ Amended: June 2016, May 2023

-Limitations Monitoring Schedule: Annually: September
+Monitoring Schedule: See B.C.R.
+1.4.8

 4.7.
-With respect to employment, compensation, and benefits to employees, consultants, contract workers and volunteers, the CEO will not cause or allow jeopardy to fiscal integrity or to public image.
+With respect to employment, compensation, and benefits to employees, consultants, contract workers and volunteers, the CEO will not cause or allow jeopardy to fiscal integrity.